Skip to Content

 If walking isn’t your thing then there’s an extensive public transport system in Edinburgh.
 There are multiple buses operated by Lothian buses and you can use them to get around the city centre and beyond with little trouble.

 This is a good idea if you need to get from Ocean Terminus in Leith to the city centre for example, as it’s a long walk.
-You can also use the bus to get to Portobello and a few other spots outside the city limits.
+You can also use the bus to get to Portobello and a few other spots outside the city limits or you can head to Edinburgh Waverley Station and get the train instead.

 Edinburgh also has a tram system you can use to get around.
 This is another good option and an alternative to the bus.
 When I was in the city in June 2022, it was undergoing renovation so was only working in certain areas, but once it’s all up and running it will be a great way to get around!